- Abnormal walk (gait), or unable to walk

 Tests to look for problems with the nervous system may include:

-Penicillin is used to treat neurosyphilis.
-The medicine may be given in various ways.
+The antibiotic penicillin is used to treat neurosyphilis.
+It can be given in different ways:

-This is considered a life-threatening complication of syphilis.
+Neurosyphilis is a life-threatening complication of syphilis.
 How well you do depends on how severe the neurosyphilis is before treatment.